-Each internally-assessed unit contains between 2 and four assignments.
-The information to complete each assignment is provided.
-However the method by which each assignment is required will vary in form (e.g. a poster, a leaflet, a written report or log or a practical performance).
+Components 1 and 2 are both internally assessed and are made up of between 2 and 4 assignments evidenced via coursework.
+These are provided to in the form of Learning Aim asks, however the method by which each assignment is required will vary in form (e.g. a poster, a leaflet, a written report or log or a practical performance).

-It is essential that deadlines are met to achieve a Pass, Merit, Distinction or Distinction in this course.
+It is essential that deadlines are met to achieve a Pass, Merit, Distinction or Distinction within each component and the course as a whole.